GaloisInc/parameterized-utils/README.md

   parameter of a parameterized value.
-This can be used on any value with a parameterized type, but is most useful when an operation exists to recover the type parameter later (either via pattern matching over a GADT or by consulting a run-time type representative value.
+This can be used on any value with a parameterized type, but is most useful when an operation exists to recover the type parameter later (either via pattern matching over a GADT or by consulting a run-time type representative value).

 * Data.Parameterized.Nonce